top of page

-Madame Kari Maaraba is the director of La Petite École.
-La Petite École is based on a classic French style of teaching.
-We use expressive language arts and language activities that are structured specifically for young children so that they can absorb and utilize the French language in their everyday lives.
-Madame Kari has a Bachelor's in Social Communication from the University of Quebec and the University of Paris Sorbonne.
-She holds a certificate in early childhood education from Rockefeller College, the University at Albany, State University of New York.
-She is currently completing a certificate of early childhood education in the French method from France.
+Madame Kari holds a Bachelor's degree in Social Communication and Journalism from the University of Quebec and the University of Paris–Sorbonne.
+She also has a certificate in Early Childhood Education from Rockefeller College at the University at Albany, State University of New York.
+She is currently completing a certificate in Early Childhood Education in the French method from France.

-C'est pour moi un grand honneur et privilège d’enseigner à vos enfants.
-Madame Kari.
+C’est pour moi un grand honneur et privilège d’enseigner à vos enfants.

 "The United States and France consider their children so